Menu

 ‘Time To Talk’ is a special part of the week, where a pupil from each class gets to take centre stage and share something they are passionate about, a past experience, or showcase a skill.
 They then answer questions from their captivated audience.

-Meet the Teacher slides
+Meet The Teacher Slides

 Top